Central Kansas police chief who led raid on small weekly newspaper has resigned, official says

 Eric Meyer, the Record’s editor and publisher, blames the stress of the raids for the death the next day of his 98-year-old mother, Joan Meyer, the paper’s co-owner.

-Cody did not respond Monday to an email and telephone message seeking comment about the raids and the newspaper’s view of his motives.
-But the body camera video shows him repeatedly tellling newspaper staffers that he is investigating how it and City Council member Ruth Herbel obtained information about the owner of two local restaurants, Kari Newell.
+Cody did not respond earlier Monday to an email and telephone message seeking comment about the raids and the newspaper’s view of his motives.
+But the body camera video shows him repeatedly tellling newspaper staffers that he is investigating how it and Herbel obtained information about the owner of two local restaurants, Kari Newell.

 “It grew into a monster, and it’s got your name on it,” Cody told Record reporter Phyllis Zorn, who had verified information about Newell online, after reading Zorn her rights, one video shows.